DAP2022/ALL_Class_syllabuses/README.md

 --------------------------------------------------------
 ## Section 3: Advising
 #### Finally, this is a summary image from a larger presentation on planning out and optimizing your undergraduate experience.
-I have held multiple advising positions (Biology BA, REMS co-Director, Health Committee etc) and this is just one particular presentaion,specifically targeting pre-health students.
-It is generalizable to students with wider interests and captures the philosophy of how to map out your goals effectively to design (as much as possible) what you want to get out of your degree.
+I have held multiple advising positions (Biology BA, REMS co-Director, Health Committee etc) and this is just one particular presentation, specifically targeting pre-health students.
+It is generalizable to students with wider interests and captures the philosophy of how to map out your goals effectively to design (as much as possible) what you want to get out of your degree, an evergreen theme for my advising.
 --------------------------------------------------------
 <img width="520" alt="Screen Shot 2023-05-15 at 1 09 57 PM" src="https://github.com/DAP2022/A_Modern_Curriculum/assets/102999452/29f674ba-fb99-41b5-8d3b-dd566726d9c4">